hyphacoop/handbook/finance.md

 # Financial Accounts and Practices

-_Note: Note all of the following have been implemented yet, the Finance WG is working on it_
+_Note: Not all of the following has been implemented yet, the Finance WG is working on it_

 This document outlines finance and accounting practices of Hypha Worker Co-operative, including: